 1. Check your Date and Time

 When the date and time on your machine are not right, then this error will persist as it is a major trigger for the error.
 A mismatch between the clock on your device and the site you are trying to access, then the SSL certificate on the other end will be unverified, but the error will display.
-You may think that minor differences like date parameters are nothing, but it can cause this error.
+You may think that minor differences like date parameters are nothing, but they can cause this error.

 First, check the date on your device and affirm if it matches the actual date.
 Avoid this issue by turning on the Automatic Date and Time option from your phone settings, and the feature will automatically sync your time with the rest of the world.